 - Content that does not cite or link to another source must be 100% original.

-- Please limit the number of links to your website or your client’s to two.
+- Please limit the number of links to your website or your client’s to one.

 Your copy can be submitted to your editor.
 They will review your work, edit as needed to boost SEO and send you a final draft.
 We will not publish your article until agreement is made between you and your editor.
 Win-Win!